 You can get a redemption value of 1.5 cents per point if you hold the Chase Sapphire Reserve® Card.

-If you don’t have the Chase Sapphire Reserve card, you can still get an enhanced value of 1.25 cents per point if you have the Chase Sapphire Preferred® Card, or our preferred Chase business card, the Ink Business Preferred® Credit Card, or even the Ink Business Plus® Credit Card (no longer open for new applications).
+If you don’t have the Chase Sapphire Reserve card, you can still get an enhanced value of 1.25 cents per point if you have the Chase Sapphire Preferred® Card, or our preferred Chase business card, the Ink Business Preferred® Credit Card.

-Last but not least, you can get a solid value of 1 cent per point if you have the Chase Freedom® card (no longer open to new applicants), or the Chase Freedom Flex℠ Credit Card, the Chase Freedom Unlimited® card, the Ink Business Unlimited® Credit Card, or the Ink Business Cash® Credit Card.
+Last but not least, you can get a solid value of 1 cent per point if you have the Chase Freedom® card (no longer open to new applicants), or cards like the Chase Freedom Unlimited® card or Ink Business Unlimited® Credit Card.

 Citi ThankYou Points

 When you use Citi ThankYou Points to book Aman stays through the travel portal, you can get up to 1 cent per point in value as a holder of the Citi Premier℠ Card or the ultra-premium Citi Prestige® Card.

 Amex Membership Rewards

 With Capital One Miles, you’d redeem miles for Aman stays at a value of 1 cent per mile using the Purchase Eraser feature.
 Some of the best cards include the Capital One® Venture® Rewards card or the Capital One® VentureOne® Rewards card.

 Another amazing way to get a discount on Aman stays is to use the Citi Prestige card for 2 reasons: